ricko2001/Genealogy-scripts/RM -Switch source template/ReadMe.txt

 the list would only include the 5th source.

 One could work with just one source at a time by giving the full source name and not including a wild card, say TEMPLATE_OLD = TemplBIRTH
 SOURCE_NAME_LIKE = BIRTH Helen Sauer

 the list would include only the 3rd source.
 (Note that the search is not case sensitive)

 If all of the desired Sources can't be found with one value of SOURCE_NAME_LIKE, you can run the utility multiple times with different values of SOURCE_NAME_LIKE.
+Or, you may consider renaming your source so they fit an easy to find pattern.

 Note that we have already determined the existing SourceTemplate name and have specified it in th RM-Config.ini file as the value of "TEMPLATE_OLD".
 Look in the Source template list in RM to get the name of the SourceTemplate to be used.